vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 Although (actually: because) they are so simple, there are very specific use cases for key/value stores, for example to store webpages: the key is the URL, the value is the HTML.
 If you go to a webpage that you visited before, your web browser will first check if it has stored the contents of that website locally beforehand, before doing the costly action of downloading the webpage over the internet.

 ### 3.1 Implementations
-Many implementations of key/value stores exist, probably the easiest to with being Redis ([http://redis.io](http://redis.io)).
+Many implementations of key/value stores exist, probably the easiest to use being Redis ([http://redis.io](http://redis.io)).
 Try it out on [http://try.redis.io](http://try.redis.io).
 [ArangoDB](www.arangodb.org) is a multi-model database which also allows to store key/values (see below).

 ## 4. Document-oriented databases
 In contrast to relational databases (RDBMS) which define their columns at the _table_ level, document-oriented databases (also called document stores) define their fields at the _document_ level.
 You can imagine that a single row in a RDBMS table corresponds to a single document where the keys in the document correspond to the column names in the RDBMS.
-A typical way to represent this is as in JSON format.
 Let's look at an example table in a RDBMS containing information about buildings:

 | id  | name      | address | city  | type   | nr_rooms | primary_or_secondary |
 |:--  |:--------- |:------- |:----- |:-----  |:-------- |:-------------------- |